BrunelCS/.github/profile/README.md

     <a href=""> <img src="https://img.shields.io/badge/Go-00ADD8?style=for-the-badge&logo=go&logoColor=white"/></a>
 </p>

-🌈 We encourage you to get involved in as many projects as possible!
-We as a department endeavour to support you in all facets of your learning
+📫  We are currently the second largest department in the College of Engineering, Design and Physical Sciences (CEDPS) based on a student population of more than 1300 students.
+Our department aims to create an enabling and inclusive environment which supports students and staff to create positive student outcomes and high-quality research with academic and societal benefits.
+We have critical mass in several areas of computing, notably Computing Methodologies (especially AI, intelligent data analysis and simulation), Human Centred Computing and Software Engineering.
+Our research is ranked 3rd by discipline in the UK by performance ranking of scientific papers and 1st for H-index [(NTU, 2022)](http://nturanking.csti.tw/ranking/ByYCS/2022/GB/ComputerSci).
+For more details, please see our [subject pages](https://www.brunel.ac.uk/computer-science/research-and-phd-programmes).

-🍿 Fun fact - your contributions here can be used to showcase your projects and skills in front of industry experts at our annual [Made in Brunel Software Innovation](https://www.brunel.ac.uk/computer-science/why-study-computer-science-at-brunel/skills-development/made-in-brunel-software-innovation) event
+🍿 Fun fact - We invite industry experts to our annual [Made in Brunel Software Innovation](https://www.brunel.ac.uk/computer-science/why-study-computer-science-at-brunel/skills-development/made-in-brunel-software-innovation) event to showcase our student projects.

-🧙 Remember, we are here to help so do get in touch by emailing your tutor, module leader or our dedicated TPO!